stanfordnlp/dspy/api/local_language_model_clients/TGI.md

    - `--max-input-length`: Set the maximum allowed input length for the text.
    - `--max-total-tokens`: Set the maximum total tokens allowed for text generation.

-Please refer to the [official TGI repository](https://github.com/huggingface/text-generation-inference) for detailed docs.
+Please refer to the [official Text-Generation-Inference repository](https://github.com/huggingface/text-generation-inference) for more detailed information and documentation.